+1. The separate document titled "Job Description and Minimum Pay Scales" as agreed between the Company and the Union is hereby incorporated by reference in this contract.

+2. The Company agrees to supply to the Union's Secretary or another officer designated by the Union, on a monthly basis, information on newly employed individuals and transferred and terminated Employees in the office and location units or one-person offices represented by the Union as follows:

+- Name

+- Date of employment or transfer into a contract-covered unit

+- City where employed

+- Classification

-- 1. The separate booklet titled "Job Description and Minimum Pay Scales" as agreed between the Company and the Union is hereby incorporated by reference in this contract. - 2.
-The Company agrees to supply to the Union's Secretary or another officer designated by the Union, on a monthly basis, information on newly employed individuals and transferred and terminated Employees in the office and location units or one-person offices represented by the Union as follows: - Name - Date of employment or transfer into a contract-covered unit - City where employed - Classification - Date of termination of employment - 3.
-Upon request, semiannually, the Company will provide to the Union changes of address for Employees in locations represented by the Union. - 4.
-The Company shall continue its policy of informing an Employee at the time of hiring whether or not credit for experience is to be granted, and if so, how much. - 5.
-In determining an Employee's experience rating the following formula shall be used: The number of full years, if any, of continuous experience (including credited experience) in his or her current classification in the Dow Jones organization on July 1, of any contract year, excluding any periods of experience credit "freeze" including the period from May 1, 2003 through January 31, 2004 and the period from February 1, 2010 through June 30, 2011, to which shall be added pro rata credit for additional experience of less than a full year as follows:
+- Date of termination of employment

+3. Upon request, semiannually, the Company will provide to the Union changes of address for Employees in locations represented by the Union.

+4. The Company shall continue its policy of informing an Employee at the time of hiring whether or not credit for experience is to be granted, and if so, how much.

+5. In determining an Employee's experience rating the following formula shall be used: The number of full years, if any, of continuous experience (including credited experience) in his or her current classification in the Dow Jones organization on July 1, of any contract year, to which shall be added pro rata credit for additional experience of less than a full year as follows:

-- Employed on or after May 15 of any applicable year: no credit; - Employed on March 15 through May 14 of any applicable year: 1/4 year experience credit; - Employed on December 15 through March 14 of any applicable year: 1/2 year experience credit; - Employed on September 15 through December 14 of any applicable year: 3/4 year experience credit; - Employed on September 14 or prior of any applicable year: one year's experience credit: - B. The schedule of minimum wage scales contained in this contract and the accompanying job description book is not intended to limit the weekly salary of any Employee. - C. Salaries in excess of the scales herein established shall be determined by the Company, but this shall not be construed as limiting any Employee's right of representation by the Union. - D. The Company agrees that any Employee hired over the minimum scales set forth herein will be informed in writing at the time of employment of the amount of experience, if any, to be recognized by the Company in the application of the foregoing minimum scales.
-The amount of experience, if any, to be recognized shall be in the sole discretion of the Company and shall apply only to the provisions of this Article. - E. Scales listed in the separate Job Description and Scales document shall be increased as follows:
+- Employed on or after January 1 of any applicable year -- no credit; - Employed on December 31 or prior of any applicable year -- one year's experience credit.

+B. The schedule of minimum wage scales contained in this contract and the accompanying job description document is not intended to limit the weekly salary of any Employee.

+C. Salaries in excess of the scales herein established shall be determined by the Company, but this shall not be construed as limiting any Employee's right of representation by the Union.

+D. The Company agrees that any Employee hired over the minimum scales set forth herein will be informed in writing at the time of employment of the amount of experience, if any, to be recognized by the Company in the application of the foregoing minimum scales.
+The amount of experience, if any, to be recognized shall be in the sole discretion of the Company and shall apply only to the provisions of this Article.

-Effective July 1, 2011 - all scales increased by 2%.
+E. Effective July 1st of each year of the contract, all scales shall be increased by 1%.